Table of Content

 However, if consumed in excess, dogs pecans can cause numerous harmful effects due to the following ;

-Gastrointestinal Distress: Due to excess fat content, excess pecans intake causes not only obesity but also gastrointestinal (GI) issues like diarrhea, stomach pain, etc. Basically, the compounds like tannins and phytates in pecans make it hard to digest for dogs.
-If you give roasted pecans for dogs for an extended period, it could also cause gastroenteritis and pancreatitis in dogs.
+Due to excess fat content, excess pecans intake causes not only obesity but also gastrointestinal (GI) issues like diarrhea, stomach pain, etc. Basically, the compounds like tannins and phytates in pecans make them hard to digest for dogs.
+If you give roasted pecans to dogs for an extended period, it could also cause gastroenteritis and pancreatitis in dogs.

 Can pecans kill my Dog?